-The Council should consider retaining the current funding levels for the Council Tax Discretionary Hardship Fund to help those suffering undue hardship meet their Council Tax liability.
-This is especially important given the Government's proposed welfare changes for 2016 and 2017 as detailed above.
+The Council will consider the appropriate level of funding for the Council Tax Discretionary Hardship Fund to help those suffering undue hardship as part of the overall budget setting process.

 Retaining the current scheme for Birmingham until the results of the Government review of Council Tax Support are known in 2016/2017 and when more information is known about the Universal Credit and further Welfare Reform timetable may be the best way to assist Birmingham City Council design a better overall scheme as a result.